junobuild/docs/docs/pricing.md

 There are two types of costs associated with using Juno.

-1. Operating costs for your [mission control] or satellites
+1. Operating costs for your [mission control], satellites and orbiters
 2. Costs for executing transactions with Juno

 :::note

-Last update: June 15, 2023
+Last update: Sept.
+17, 2023

 :::

 ## Operating costs

-As the owner of your mission control or satellites, you are responsible for their operating costs.
+As the owner of your mission control, satellites and orbiters, you are responsible for their operating costs.

 To ensure that your infrastructure usage is covered, you must maintain a minimum balance of [cycles](terminology.md#cycles).